allaccountstaken/improving-risk-profile-classification/README.md

 Generally speaking, decision trees should work well for this task, as these models do not make any functional form assumptions, handle both categorical and continuous data well, and are easy to interpret.
 Tree-based models simply aim to reduce entropy at every split and are therefore very straightforward, no need to worry about missing data and scaling.
 They are not very stable though, as new data may produce a totally different tree, and they also tend to overfit.

 Possible solution would be model averaging - employing “wisdom of the crowd”.
 It seems that for the present task two paths are possible: reducing variance or reducing bias.
 The former implies complex model, i.e. starting with a bushy, high-variance tree and resampling with replacement, what will produce a family of Random Forest models.
-The later implies starting with a simple model, i.e. possible a stump, high-bias classifier and learning from miss-classified instances, what will produce a family of Boosting models.
+The later implies starting with a simple model, i.e. possibly a stump, high-bias classifier and learning from miss-classified instances, what will produce a family of Boosting models.

 ### Experiment Setup